CBN disburses N9.7trn intervention funds

 It was followed by Energy/Infrastructure and Agriculture with 23.
 1 percent and 22.8 percent allocations, respectively.

-In his address, the Director of DFD, Mr. Philip Yusuf said that the CBN was at the forefront of food security in the country.
+Speaking at the retreat, the Director of DFD, Mr. Philip Yusuf, said that the CBN was at the forefront of food security in the country.

-“Food security in Nigeria has received massive boost in the last 5 years since the CBN intervened in the sector to curb over-reliance on imported goods.
+“Food security in Nigeria has received massive boost in the last five years since the CBN intervened in the sector to curb over-reliance on imported goods.

 “We have tranversed the length and breadth of Nigeria, empowering farmers and MSMEs in access to Finance and agric-business and also using target credit facility.
 It became a comfort for households especially during the covid 19.